CIRO Director and Executive Exam Guide, Study Plan & Practice Questions

 Understand the function and purpose of regulators and agencies such as FSRA, the Bank of Canada, IMET, FINTRAC, OSFI, privacy commissioners, OBSI, and key U.S. regulators.

-Study the investment dealer business model and related areas domain of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.
+Study the investment dealer business model and related areas element of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.

 Analyze the risks, opportunities, and requirements associated with underwriting, capital raising, M&A and corporate advisory services, trading and sales, and research.